RENCI/tx-parallex/README.md

 ### `python`

-You can use any python module.
+You can use any Python module.

-The `python` task runs a python function.
+The `python` task runs a Python function.
 It reads parameters from `data`.

 Syntax:
 ```